How do you clean rugs at home?

-To clean stains or discolorations from a room-sized natural fiber carpet, leave it in place.
-Protect the floor beneath it with a protective plastic cloth and towel.
-Rub stains with a soft brush dipped in soap and water.
-Place a towel over the wet area.
+If you have pets, use a brush to remove any loose hair that remains.
+For room-sized natural fiber carpets, leave it in place and protect the floor beneath it with a protective plastic cloth and towel.
+To clean stains or discolorations, rub them with a soft brush dipped in a mild solution of soap and water.
+Place a towel over the wet area and dry it as much as possible.

-Dry the cleaned area as dry as possible.
 Use a portable fan or hair dryer to speed up drying.
-Move small rugs to a protected table or counter to clean them.
+For small rugs, move them to a protected table or counter to clean them.
 Water weakens the fibers, so work quickly and dry them well to extend the life of these rugs.
+The Bissell SpotClean is an excellent tool for vacuuming liquids.
+It's important to vacuum both the top and bottom of the carpet regularly, at least every two months for carpets exposed to outdoor shoes, spills and pets.

-You may have chosen a rug and it was sold with a particular cleaning product, but as a general rule, most carpets, but not all, can be cleaned with a shampoo for carpets or carpets, although a solution of warm water and dish soap in a bowl or bucket may work if you need to clean one stain in a hurry.
-You can use a soft brush, but you're more likely to ruin a carpet pile by rubbing it than with a sponge.
-After a while, vacuuming isn't enough to make it really clean and that's when knowing how to do it yourself comes in handy.
+Let it dry (this may take about a day, depending on the amount of vinegar and water solution you used) and then vacuum the carpet thoroughly.
+Finally, if your rug came with a particular cleaning product, use that as directed.
+As a general rule, most carpets can be cleaned with a shampoo for carpets or carpets, although a solution of warm water and dish soap in a bowl or bucket may work if you need to clean one stain in a hurry.

 Jared Vacante